 it should be clear from the normalized estimates that while 2004 and 2005 were exceptional from the standpoint of the number of very damaging storms, there is no long-term trend of increasing damage over the time period covered by this analysis.
 Even Hurricane Katrina is not outside the range of normalized estimates for past storms.
 The analysis here should provide a cautionary warning for hurricane policy makers.
 Potential damage from storms is growing at a rate that may place severe burdens on society.
 Avoiding huge losses will require either a change in the rate of population growth in coastal areas, major improvements in construction standards, or other mitigation actions.
 Unless such action is taken to address the growing concentration of people and properties in coastal areas where hurricanes strike, damage will increase, and by a great deal, as more and wealthier people increasingly inhabit these coastal locations.

+The second point indicates that the United States can expect increasing hurricane damage costs in the future simply due to growth along hurricane prone coasts even if there is no change in the number or intensity of hurricanes.
 There need to be discussions about whether or not we as a society should continue to build-in and populate hurricane prone areas.
 Given that people desire to live right on warm water coasts and the very high short-term value available to investors and politicians, it would seem very unlikely to me that we as a society will stop building new and more lavish structures on coastlines that are vulnerable to hurricanes.
 Another possibility is to regulate through building codes that all structures be able to withstand the worst possible hurricane, but this is quite costly as well.
 We will probably have to accept that hurricanes will cause major property damage from time to time.
 One thing that should not be ignored is that urban areas on coastlines should not become so densely populated and congested that evacuations in a reasonable time become impossible.
 Urban planners need to have reliable evacuation plans.

 Should hurricane damaged areas be rebuilt?
 Who should pay for the rebuilding?
 Current practice is for the federal government to reimburse people for their losses due to natural disasters.
 Thus most rebuild in the same disaster-prone area.
 In a sense the federal government encourages people to rebuild at a large cost to taxpayers.
 My opinion is that government should not outlaw building in hurricane prone areas, but the people that build in these areas have to assume the risks involved, that is, find private insurance or risk losing everything, i.e., don't expect to be bailed out with tax money.
 On the other hand, there are those who believe hurricane damages should be a shared public risk assumed by all taxpayers.